adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 #### Hyperbolic Tangent Function

 It is a function similar to a sigmoid function and simply put, it is a rescaled version of the sigmoid function.
-It is defined as:
+It is defined as follows:

 $$ f(x) = tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$$